jackmott/jackmott.github.io/_posts/2016-8-30-think-before-you-parallelize.markdown

 pfffftttt (yeah I know about Web Workers)

-### Rust / Go
+### Rust

-Rust and Go currently provide no easy loop parallelizing abstractions out of the box, you have to roll your own.
+Rust provides no easy loop parallelizing abstractions out of the box, you have to roll your own.
 OpenMP style features [may be in the works for Rust](https://github.com/rust-lang/rfcs/issues/859) though, and 3rd party libraries are available.
 So let's take a look at a nice one called [Rayon](https://github.com/nikomatsakis/rayon) which adds a "par_iter" providing similar functions as the regular iter, but in parallel.
 The code remains very simple: